 Picnics are romantic, but casual gatherings.
 They are often in the wild, aka nature.
-This ultimate picnic outfit guide addresses what is best to wear for a picnic with friends and family and which outfit mistakes to avoid.
-Read how to dress stylishly for a picnic.
+This ultimate picnic outfit guide addresses what is best to wear for a picnic with friends and family and what not to wear to a picnic.
+This includes also what to wear to a picnic in the park, and what shoes to wear at a picnic depending on the location.
+Read how to dress stylishly for a picnic, and get inspired by the photos of picnic outfit ideas for women at any age.

-- Pick Your Outfit Dependent on the Venue and Weather Forecast
+- Pick Your Outfit Depending on the Venue and Weather Forecast

 - Have a Cover-up – Just in Case